 There are two potential threats to the identification.
 First, Song academies may have a long term influence on contemporary economic development, which are relevant to the share of family firms.
 To exclude this possibility, we regress contemporary socioeconomic outcomes (including urbanization rate, average education, sex ratio and bank density) on the instrumental variable under the baseline Specification 2.
-As reported in Table A.6, the effects of Song academies on other contemporary outcome variables are very small and not significant.
+As reported in Table A.11, the effects of Song academies on other contemporary outcome variables are very small and not significant, which aligns with the findings in Chen et al. (2022).
 The results suggest that Song academies are unlikely to affect the contemporary fraction of family firms through channels other than historical family culture.
+Cultural aspects endure far longer than economic prosperity.
+Over the course of a thousand years, the logic of economic development has undergone significant transformation.
+China has transitioned from an agrarian economy to a major industrial one, with economic hubs shifting to coastal cities.
+Despite these changes, cultural traits and kinship networks continue to be deeply ingrained in the collective consciousness.

 Second, this instrument might reflect the overall Confucianism during the Song dynasty instead of family culture only.
 For instance, Confucianism contains other aspects of culture and norms such as humaneness, rite and centring, and loyalty to the emperor.
-Bol (2008) thinks that most Confucians and Neo-Confucians shared concerns about government, family, economy, culture, and nature that followed from them.
+Bol (2008) thinks that most Confucians and Neo-Confucians shared concerns about the government, family, economy, culture, and nature that followed from them.
 To rule out the possibility that other aspects of Confucianism could be directly related to the prevalence of family firms, we estimate the impact of contemporary Confucianism on the fraction of family firms.
-We measure the overall contemporary Confucianism based on the distribution of 372 modern existing Confucian temples46 with the same method as Equation 3, since they are not directly used by famous scholars to promote family culture.
-As shown in Table A.7, Song academies still strongly predict the distribution of Confucian temples in 2010.
+We measure the overall contemporary Confucianism based on the distribution of 372 modern existing Confucian temples with the same method as Equation 3, since they are not directly used by famous scholars to promote family culture.
+As shown in Table A.12, Song academies still strongly predict the distribution of Confucian temples in 2010.
 However, contemporary Confucian temples are not related to the prevalence of family firms anymore.
 It indicates the important roles played by those scholars who facilitated family clan culture in Song academies.